 When a field marketing agency becomes a customer of Briggs + Walker, a processing agreement is drawn up.
 This will also be done if the customer of Briggs+Walker is a commissioning party.
 If the field marketing agency is not a direct customer of Briggs+Walker, no processing agreement will be concluded with this agency; after all, there is no contractual relationship.
 If such a field marketing agency wants to know if its data are safe with Briggs+Walker, it can ask its commissioning parties about the agreements made between Briggs+Walker and its commissioning party.
 For reasons of confidentiality and integrity, Briggs+Walker will not share this information directly.

 Dealing with the right to access or the right to be forgotten

-If a data subject contacts us directly to exercise his or her rights derived from the GDPR, we will process this request within the legally determined period and inform the data subject.
+If a data subject contacts us directly to exercise his or her rights derived from the GDPR, we will process this request within the legally determined period and will inform the data subject accordingly.